zhaoyuzhi/deepfillv2/README.md

 The PyTorch implementations and guideline for Gated Convolution based on ICCV 2019 oral paper: free-form inpainting (deepfillv2).

-We are focusing on Gated Conv so do not implement original paper completely.
+We are focusing on Gated Conv so do not implement original paper completely, and implement it as a coarse-to-fine manner.

 ## 1 Implementations